 On November 10, 2017, we entered into a confirmatory employment letter with Dr. Watts, our President and Chief Executive Officer.
 The confirmatory employment letter has no specific term and provides for at-will employment.
-Dr. Watts' base salary was \$504,250 during 2017 and in late January 2018 was subsequently increased to \$545,000, retroactively effective December 7, 2017, and Dr. Watts is considered annually for a target bonus of 55% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors.
+Dr. Watts' base salary was \$545,000 during 2018 and was subsequently increased to \$566,800, effective January 1, 2019, and Dr. Watts is considered annually for a target bonus of 55% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors.
 The confirmatory offer letter also provides that we may, in our discretion, grant additional bonus amounts to Dr. Watts.